tslabs/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 ##### Sprite Reuse

 Sprite Reuse is a special case in sprites programming.
 It is possible to display more than 85 sprites within a frame if to change sprite descriptors on-the-fly.
-This mode can be considered as a hack, but it doesn't violate any hardware programming requirements if used correctly.
+This mode can be considered as a hack, but it doesn't violate any hardware programming requirements, if used correctly.

-The following conditions should be met.
+The following conditions must be met.

-1. All write operations of the sprite descriptors must be tied to the line interrupts and a single write sequence must be performed within the same TV line.
+1. All write operations of the sprite descriptors must be tied to the line interrupts and a single SFILE write sequence must be performed within the same TV line.
 2. Use the following line-to-line sequence to change any of the sprite descriptors:
-   - [ ] Line N: disable a sprite by writing ACT=0.
+   - Line N: disable a sprite by writing ACT=0.
-   - [ ] Line N+1: change the sprite descriptor, keeping ACT=0.
+   - Line N+1: change the sprite descriptor, keeping ACT=0.
-   - [ ] Line N+2: enable the sprite by writing ACT=1.
+   - Line N+2: enable the sprite by writing ACT=1.

 3. Regard the spite Y-coordinate and Y-size.
-The last visible line of the sprite before its change should be "Line N-1" (from the example above) and the first visible line of the sprite after the change should be "Line N+4".
+The last visible line of the sprite before its change must be "Line N-1" (from the example above) and the first visible line of the sprite after the change must be "Line N+4".

 ### Registers